Grain-free Has Never Felt So Good

 Refined grains are extremely unhealthy.
 In the process of making grain flour, the fiber and nutrients get stripped out.
 They essentially are empty calories; they will supply energy, but provide almost no other value.
 Calories are a measure of energy.
-When we eat, we should go for the fuel that has the most efficient, beneficial calories.
+When you eat, you should go for the fuel that has the most efficient, beneficial calories.

 Grains are a carbohydrate, or sugar.
 Glycemic index (GI) isn’t just for ‘sugars’, all food has a GI.
 White wheat bread has a GI of 74.
 Table sugar has a GI of 63.
 Both of these high-glycemic foods digest and absorb into the bloodstream quickly, which causes large, rapid changes in blood sugar levels.

-The world consumption of wheat flour in 2019 was 782 billion pounds!
-That equates to each person on the planet consuming 100 pounds per year; or every two weeks individuals consume almost 5 pounds of wheat flour—loaded with calories.
-Unused, excess calories gets stored as fat in our liver, muscles and fat cells.
+The world consumption of wheat flour in 2022 was 874 billion pounds!
+That equates to each person on the planet consuming 109 pounds per year; or every two weeks individuals consume almost 5 pounds of wheat flour—loaded with calories.
+Unused, excess calories gets stored as fat in your liver, muscles and fat cells.
 It’s stored to be used for energy at a later time.

 Two Proteins, One Problem

 Grains contain both lectin and gluten proteins.
 Lectins are proteins that plants have that are thought to protect the plants from animals.
 Gluten proteins bind and hold food together.
-These proteins may cause inflammation, damaging the lining of our small intestine.
-Nutrients and water pass into the blood vessels in the lining of the intestine and are then delivered to our cells.
+These proteins may cause inflammation, damaging the lining of your small intestine.
+Nutrients and water pass into the blood vessels through the lining of the intestine and are then delivered to your cells.
 If cracks occur in your gut lining, it could let other substances and toxins leak into your bloodstream.